NethermindEth/docs/docs/fundamentals/configuration.md

 - **`-d, --baseDbPath <path>`**

-  An absolute or relative path to the Nethermind database directory.
+  The path to the Nethermind database directory.
 Defaults to `db`.

 - **`-c, --config <value>`**

-  An absolute or relative path to the [configuration file](#configuration-file) or the name (without extension) of any of the  configuration files in the configuration directory.
+  The path to the [configuration file](#configuration-file) or the name (without extension) of any of the configuration files in the configuration directory.
 Defaults to `mainnet`.

   <details>
   <summary>Available configurations</summary>